JoshRoll/Pedestrian-Fatal_Injury_Rate/README.md

 multi-race persons these data would be need to be processed differently.
 This script works in 3 steps:
 ### Step 1 -  Download RAW Data - Download zipped files and unzip them to local drive
 ### Step 2 -  Process Person table records and prepare for analysis
 ### Step 3 -  Finalize formatting to make merging with race and age cohort Census data simple

+## download_prepare_census_population_data.r
+This script uses R's Census API tools to download and format state level population data for use in calculating age-adjusted population-based fatal injury rates for traffic injury.
+If other Census data elements are of interest beyond population by age and race this script would need to be modified.

 ## analyze_fars_race_prod.r
 This script combines FARS person level fatal death data with Census population data to calculate age-adjusted population-based fatal injury rates by racial category.
 The analysis uses the US population as the standard population to